tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

   present, must be in 32-bit quantized format).
 * Output size, filter and bias (if present) must be static (use `kTfLiteMmapRo` allocation type).

-XNNPACK supports post-training dynamic range quantization: quantized weights are being unpacked, and then inference is performed with floating-point precision.

 ### Sparse Inference